-In some circumstances, the Victorian or Australian governments may offer other personal hardship assistance or support.
-Information will be available at relief centres (if activated) or on the Victorian Government Emergency website.
+The Victorian or Australian governments may offer other help in some emergencies.
+You can find out what is available at relief centres (if activated) or on the Victorian Government’s Emergency website.

-If you are or you know someone who is in immediate danger, call the Police on triple zero (000).
+If you are in immediate danger, call triple zero (000).